User Guide

 • Small +

-The time interval between map updates is automatically set from 1 to 6 seconds, based upon the zoom slider setting.
-With the slider all the way to the left, the update interval is set at 1 second.
+The time interval between map updates is automatically set from 1 to 6 seconds based on the zoom slider setting.
+The update interval is set at 1 second with the slider to the left.
 As you drag the slider right, it increases by 1 second up to a maximum interval of 6 seconds.
-This keeps the relative motion of the map roughly equal at all scales within a given range.
+This keeps the map's relative motion roughly equal at all scales within a given range.

 Ground Track

 The orbit ground track line is drawn by default.
 This shows the ground track of the selected target.
 You can turn this on/off in Settings by tapping the settings icon from the 2D tracking map.
-When the orbit track is on, the ground track clear button is displayed on the Tracking screen.
+The ground track clear button is displayed on the Tracking screen when the orbit track is on.
 The track is automatically cleared when the target is switched to another satellite.

 3D Globe Overlay

-The globe shows the current position of selected target, its orbital track, and viewing range circle.
-The globe is a photorealistic model of the Earth complete with accurate Sun subsolar position, specular reflections on the water, seasonal tilt, mountain shadows, and other details.
+The globe shows the current position of the selected target, its orbital track, and the viewing range circle.
+The globe is a photorealistic model of the Earth, complete with accurate Sun subsolar position, specular reflections on the water, seasonal tilt, mountain shadows, and other details.
 Drag the globe to rotate and pan it.
 The circle represents the approximate target sighting range from ground level.
 Autorotation is enabled by default and rotates the globe once every 90 seconds.
-To disable autorotation, as well as to enable/disable the globe overlay entirely, go to Settings.
-Tapping the expand icon on the globe overlay, or the globe button on the tab bar, expands the globe to fullscreen mode and hides the map.
+To disable autorotation and enable/disable the globe overlay entirely, go to Settings.
+Tapping the expand icon on the globe overlay or the globe button on the tab bar expands the globe to full-screen mode and hides the map.
 Tap the reset button to reset the globe.

 Copy Info to the Clipboard